How Much Does it Cost to Build a Music Studio?

 “So, if you’re going to be building a commercial studio in a popular city, you got to understand that you’re going to probably be paying $4 a square foot for an attractive location….
 You’re also going to be improving that space per square foot to professional acoustical standards, at anywhere from $100 a square foot to $150 a square foot.

 “You’re going to need to hire an architect, and designs for basic production room at say, 700 square feet, could run you $10,000 designing a room.
 Then you have to execute it.
 You could spend another $15K to $20K, just getting it built, and then you now have to equip it.
 You’re talking another… well you get the idea.”

-The following are the necessary costs to create a professional studio space:
+The following are the average costs for professional recording studio equipment:

 - The Console – A small, used console can start around $5000 and a new midsized console can start at $10,000.
 Large boutique consoles can run from $20,000 to $100,000 or more!

 - Dynamics Processors & Effects Modules – Brand preference can affect the amount spent on dynamics processors & effects modules, but expect to spend around $40,000 for high quality and to stay competitive with other professional studios.

 - Sound Management – Every room has problem spots, and every room is unique, so setting a room up for optimum listening conditions can get expensive.
 Costs vary from a few hundred to thousands plus.

 - Studio Monitors – Professional-grade studio monitors can cost tens of thousands of dollars, but a good pair will start at around $3000.

 - Microphones – Artists won’t pay a studio $200 per hour to record their work on lesser-grade mics.
 Expect to pay at least $1500 each for high sound quality condenser mics.
 You’ll need more than one.
 Also, consider investing in pop filters to reduce unwanted sounds during vocals.